Gravel to Gravel Initiative

 Urgency

-The Gravel to Gravel Keystone Initiative for 36 million acres of the 69 million acres that we manage will make immediate investments in the foundational science and projects needed to respond to the salmon crisis and invests in projects to heal the broader ecosystem.
+The Gravel to Gravel is at work in 36 million acres of the 69 million acres that we manage will make immediate investments in the foundational science and projects needed to respond to the salmon crisis and invests in projects to heal the broader ecosystem.
 The initiative ensures that we build a framework that is robust, resilient and durable well into the future.
 The ecosystem restoration efforts must have tangible and measurable improvements in biodiversity and functioning ecosystems on a landscape scale.
 And finally, that our efforts provide just and equitable benefits to communities and people, and that those efforts are consistent with the requirements of the law(s).

 BLM's role in the Gravel to Gravel Keystone Initiative